 If you are having driver issues associated with your Device’ Generic Hub below is a method to help you fix the problem.

 Microsoft is known to provide drivers for most of the different types of USB drivers in use today.
 From Windows Update, you can download the Generic Hub driver.
 Here are the steps

 You may have to restart your PC for newly installed drivers to take effect depending on your PC.

 If you follow these steps through and through all Generic USB Hub driver issues will be fixed immediately updated drivers are installed.
-If a manual update proves unsuccessful, try downloading an update driver program online and follow the instructions to update driver automatically.
+If a manual update proves unsuccessful, try downloading an updated driver program online and follow the instructions to update the driver automatically.

 After repairing generic USB Hub Driver in Windows, it is more likely you'll lose data from the USB drives.
 If you've lost your data during the process, the best thing is to stay calm, because you can get all your data back.

 And the best way to recover lost data is by getting the right data recovery tool that guarantees the recovery of usable data.

 Out there, there is a plethora of data recovery software.
 Some deliver results, some don't.
 But let's focus on only what's working.